Laura Nader: Early life and education

 Nader is a native of Winsted, Connecticut.
 Her father Nathra owned a restaurant/store in Connecticut, which served as a place for many political discussions.
 Her mother, Rose, was a schoolteacher who had a strong interest in justice and would express her views in letters to the press.
-Her older deceased brother, Shafeek; her older sister, Claire and her younger brother, Ralph have all served in public interest careers.
+Her late brother, Shafeek; her older sister, Claire and her younger brother, Ralph have all had careers working for the public good.
 Gamal Nkrumah (2005) profiled Dr. Nader in the weekly online news out of Egypt and commented on her loyalties to her father who emigrated from Lebanon for political reasons, “Nader is very much her father's daughter.
 And it was her elder brother who first suggested she read anthropology at university."

 Nader received a B.A. in Latin American Studies from Wells College in Aurora, New York in 1952.
 She received her Ph.D. in Anthropology from Harvard University (Radcliffe College) in 1961 under the mentorship of Clyde Kluckhohn.
 Her education included fieldwork in a Zapotec village in Oaxaca, Mexico, and later in South Lebanon.